 2010 – The Jazz Alley mural is painted on the wall of Birch Lane by Santa Cruz artist Marvin Plummer.

-2011 – Kuumbwa Jazz is recognized by DownBeat Magazine as one of the Great Jazz Venues in the World.
+2011 – Kuumbwa Jazz is recognized by DownBeat Magazine as one of the Great Jazz Venues in the World—and continually recognized with this honor yearly.